Science and Technology

 Kirsten Hokeness, Associate Professor, is a native of Glocester, Rhode Island.
 She received her bachelor’s degree in General Biology from the University of New Hampshire.
 Prior to obtaining her Ph.D. she worked as a research assistant in the Department of Surgical Oncology at Roger Williams Hospital.

 Professor Langlois, whose scholarly pursuits include microbial communities associated with coral reefs and oil-stressed ecosystems, the effects of climate change on Arctic ecosystems, and protection strategies for endangered Metasequoia redwoods in China, also has extensive experience in crafting municipal and statewide environmental policies.

-Qin Leng, Professor, received her academic training in Biology and Paleobiology.
-Dr. Leng's research on seed plant evolution and diversity, as well as paleoclimate reconstruction has taken her around the globe with collaborations in China, Japan, Sweden, Austria, and the United States.
+Qin Leng, Professor, received her academic training in Life Science and Earth Science.
+Dr. Leng's research on plant evolution and diversity, as well as paleo-environment and paleo-climate reconstruction has taken her around the globe with collaborations in Austria, China, Japan, Sweden, and United States.

 As an environmental engineer and an academic researcher, Dan McNally is interested in pollution, its effects on human health and ecosystems, and how to prevent or reduce those effects through sustainable tools and innovative cleanup technologies.
 He teaches courses in environmental science, toxicology and green technologies.

 Stephanie Mott grew up in Austria and received her M. Sc. degree in Food and Biotechnology at the University of Natural Resources and Applied Life Sciences in Vienna.
 Her thesis work was performed at the USDA in Beltsville, MD, titled Expression of Proteins for Therapeutical Use in Transgenic Plants.
 Over the course of 13 years.